With hundreds of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.

 Pros - Durable & They Mount Anywhere

 Fiberglass antennas are usually the best choice for 4x4 and off-road drivers.
-They're the most durable type of antenna, and hold up best to the rigors and abuse of off-road use.
+They're the most durable type of antenna and hold up best to the rigors and abuse of off-road use.

-Because they can utilize any one of hundreds of different mounts, they can be mounted just about anywhere on your vehicle - often being paired with vehicle specific mounts for factory looking installs.
+Because they can utilize any one of hundreds of different mounts, they can be mounted just about anywhere on your vehicle - often being paired with vehicle specific mounts for factory-looking installs.

-Even if the mounting location you pick is in the middle of the vehicle, you can usually pick a long enough antenna to get the coil (the most important part) above the roofline to ensure acceptable performance.
+Even if the mounting location you choose is in the middle of the vehicle, you can usually pick a long enough antenna to get the coil (the most important part) above the roofline to ensure acceptable performance.

-Cons - Not Top-Notch Range
+Cons - Range is Not Top-Notch

 They're not quite as powerful as a similar length magnetic or center-load antenna.
-And you do need to buy the mount and coax separately, unlike a magnet antenna that is an all-in-one package.
+And you do need to buy the mount and coax separately unlike a magnet antenna that is an all-in-one package.
 But that's about it.

 The Firestik FS - Our Favorite Fiberglass Antenna